hspurlock/ubuntuStig/README.md

 The checker is provided as:

-1. `stig_checker_html.py`: Generates an HTML report with a modern, interactive interface
+1. `stig_checker_html.py`: The main script that generates an HTML report with a modern, interactive interface

 ## Usage